gboeing/osmnx/.github/pull_request_template.md

 # Read these instructions carefully

 Before you proceed, review the contributing guidelines in the CONTRIBUTING.md file, especially the sections on project coding standards and tests.
+Then fill out the template below.

+## Checklist
+- [] I have read the contributing guidelines and have run the pre-commit hooks and tests locally.
-Please edit the changelog to reflect your changes.
+- [] I have edited the changelog to reflect my changes.

-In this pull request, please include:

-- a reference to related issue(s)
+- [] If this is an enhancement, I have opened a feature proposal issue to discuss first.

+## Related issues

+Identify any issues related to this pull request, including bug reports if this is a fix, or feature proposals if this is an enhancement.

+## Proposed changes

-- a description of the changes proposed in the pull request
+Describe the changes proposed in this pull request.

+## Usage example

-- an example code snippet illustrating usage of the new functionality
+Provide a standalone example code snippet illustrating usage of this new functionality.

-- memory/runtime benchmarks, if changing existing functionality
+## Benchmarks

+If changing existing functionality, provide memory/runtime benchmarks to demonstrate any impacts on performance.